 Flashback Example in The Gladiator • Read Full Scene

-Remember how Casablanca, possibly the greatest love story of all time, used a flashback similarly to show the unshowable.
-In present Casablanca, Rick and Ilsa have lost the love they had in Paris.
+In present-day Casablanca, Rick and Ilsa have lost the love they had in Paris.
+To rekindle that connection, the film uses a powerful example of flashback to their time together.
 To establish their past and draw the audience into the story, the filmmakers have to leave the present and revisit the past as Rick reminisces about their time in Paris.
+Check out this clip to see what we mean:

 Casablanca • Paris Flashback

-Ironically the story here must go back so it can ... wait for it ... move forward.
+Ironically, the story here must go back so it can ... wait for it ... move forward.

-Where to put Flashbacks
+Where to put flashbacks

 Destroyer is a clever and complex flashback film directed by Karyn Kusama and starring Nicole Kidman as Bell, a self-destructive cop on the hunt for a criminal for shady reasons.
-So you can watch or study it, here is a purposely vague and spoiler-free example.
-When Bell finally finds her target, he’s wearing a mask and preparing to rob a bank.
+So you can watch or study it as a case study of how to write a flashback in a script.
+Here is a purposely vague and spoiler-free example from the screenplay.

-Flashback Scene in a Script of Destroyer
+Flashback Scene in Destroyer

 She needs to know it’s him.
 And we need to know it’s him.
-More importantly we need to know she knows it’s him.
-We can then “feel” her processing the emotional revelation which motivates her to abruptly drop her cover and risk her life to pursue him.
+More importantly, we need to know she knows it’s him.
+We can then “feel” her processing the emotional revelation, which motivates her to abruptly drop her cover and risk her life to pursue him.

 Flashback Scene in Silence of the Lambs • Read Full Scene

-This flashback is precisely placed but its function is less obvious and concise than our Destroyer example.
+This flashback is precisely placed, but its function is less obvious and concise than our Destroyer example.
 It gently creates emotional resonance by relating the case and Clarice’s career to her father.
 She has no personal relationship to the funeral, so the flashback is necessary to explore these feelings.

 Create maximum impact